omarrayyann/MujocoAR/README.md

 ### Flexible Setup (works without MuJoCo):

 You can retrieve the ARKit data including the position, rotation, button, and toggle states directly from a connected iOS device, making it flexible for usage in various applications beyond physics simulations.
+Try running ```mjpython demos/flexible_setup.py```.

 ```python
 from mujoco_ar import MujocoARConnector